Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 For your container images, both the [Docker Hub](https://github.com/NVIDIA/nvidia-docker/wiki/Docker-Hub) and [NGC registry](https://github.com/NVIDIA/nvidia-docker/wiki/NGC) images are officially supported.

 #### Do you support PowerPC64 (ppc64)?
-Not yet for 2.0 but are actively working with IBM on this.
+Not yet for 2.0 but we are actively working with IBM on this.

 #### How do I use this in on my Cloud service provider (e.g. AWS, Azure, GCP)?
 We have a tutorial for [AWS](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2) and a tutorial for [Azure](https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Azure).